b00tc4mp/isdi-bootcamp-202409/staff/anna-gonzalez/project/doc/README.md

 ## Intro

 This app is designed for menstruating people to be your **everyday companion** to stay organized and in control.

-Whether you want to keep track of symptoms, set reminders for important dates, or discover tips and music for each phase of your cycle, Period adapts to your needs and helps you **sync with your body**.
+Whether you want to **keep track of symptoms**, set **reminders** for important dates, or discover **tips and music** for each phase of your cycle, Period adapts to your needs and helps you **sync with your body**.

-With a clean and intuitive design, Period **empowers you** to better understand your body and make informed decisions about your health and wellness.
 It’s more than just tracking—it’s about **embracing your rhythm** and thriving every day of the month.

 ![](https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExcno0Z21nOWxudXRiNXhlajY3dWF5eDBwM3Vjdm9xMnhzaThtcDZtdCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/j10NjRC0rU0IrIIbaA/giphy.gif)